-Energy, TDV, and homeowner annual utility costs are presented in this section by climate zone for average impacts across all hot water load cases for standard HPWH operation, "estimated" Basic Load Up impacts, and Advanced Load Up impacts.
+Energy, TDV, and homeowner annual utility costs are presented in this section by climate zone for average impacts across all hot water load cases for standard HPWH operation, "estimated" Basic Load Up impacts, and Basic Plus impacts.
 For the Basic Load Up case, the water heater can be scheduled to store "extra" energy under two conditions.
 First, the temperature deadband in the tank allows the temperature to drift down over time.
 Second, small water uses result in pools of cooler water accumulating at the bottom of the tank that may not be heated during normal operation.
 Both of these conditions can occur during the mid-day time window or other off-peak periods.
 Consequently, there is "room" in the tank to heat it back to the user setpoint.
 In addition, tank recovery can often be delayed somewhat beyond normal operation.
-Combined, these effects equal the amount of energy that can be shifted without imposing a setpoint adjustment on the tank.
-Prior analysis suggests that this roughly equates to a 5°F average tank temperature change.
+Combined, these effects constitute the amount of energy that can be shifted without imposing a set point adjustment on the tank.
+For comparison purposes, placed in terms of water temperature, prior analysis suggests that these two conditions roughly equate to an energy equivalent of 5°F average tank temperature change.

-For the Advanced Load Up case, the water heater setpoint can be elevated above the user setpoint, allowing for additional increased stored energy.
+For the Basic Plus case, the water heater setpoint can be elevated above the user setpoint, allowing for additional increased stored energy.
 The same operational strategy, of when to turn on or off the HPWH, can be used as in the Basic Load Up case.
-Previous work suggests an optimum temperature increase is to 135°F which allows for added energy storage but does not suffer from an undue loss in heat pump efficiency.
+Previous work suggests an optimum temperature increase is to ~135°F which allows for added energy storage but does not suffer from an undue loss in heat pump efficiency.
+Therefore, this analysis assumes a temperature increase of 10°F (to 135°F over the default model setpoint of 125°F), however, the exact amount is purposefully not specified in the proposal to allow manufacturers to design optimum controls as they see fit.